kaicarver/kaicarver.github.io/_posts/2020-09-18-platforms.md

 * cost
   * free instances are great, but not always available

-My choice so far is Gradient Paperspace.
+## Paperspace

+Spoiler alert: I am currently using Paperspace.
 It works, free instances are available sometimes, and anyway we get a 15-dollar credit as fast.ai students.

 I "upgraded" by paying 8 dollars a month, because I was a bit confused and thought it might make things easier for me.
 But as far as I can tell this does nothing for me, since I currently don't need private instances.
 I'd be happy to hear from others on this.